fversnel/fversnel.github.io/_posts/2017-10-19-backend-frontend-triple-stores.markdown

 The query gets us all reviews and their authors, in this case `review-1 author frank`, `review-2 author frank`.

- Taking it a step further we can also get authors that wrote a review for Robert Glasper's album Double Booked:
+ Taking it a step further we can also get the authors that wrote a review for Robert Glasper's album Double Booked:

 ```
 ?review record double-booked
 ?review author ?author
+?author name ?author-name
+?author email ?email
 ```

 As you can see the set of triples form a graph where subjects are connected to one another.
 If you know SQL you can see we can do implicit joins with the query language very easily.
-We get all reviews for `double-booked` and then extract the author for each of the reviews.
+We get all reviews for `double-booked` and then extract the author's name and email for each of the reviews.

 Having such a loosely defined structure while retaining a very rich query capability got me thinking: what if we would use only one data structure for our